 The terms and conditions of the notes state that the Company is entitled to an optional early redemption of the notes at the step up date for a class of notes or on any payment date on which the aggregate Sterling principal amount outstanding of the notes is less than 10 per cent of the aggregate principal amount outstanding of the notes as at the closing date.
-The management of the Company have concluded that the economic characteristics and risks of this repayment option are closely related to the economic characteristics and risks of the notes.
+The Directors of the Company have concluded that the economic characteristics and risks of this repayment option are closely related to the economic characteristics and risks of the notes.
 As such, the option is not separately accounted for as an embedded derivative.
 The effective interest rate has been calculated based on the assumption that the notes will be fully redeemed on or before the step up date.

-1.15 Foreign currency translation
+1.13 Foreign currency translation

 The Company's financial statements are presented in Sterling, which is the functional currency of the Company, rounded to the nearest thousand pounds sterling (£1,000) unless otherwise stated.
 Foreign currency transactions are translated into functional currency using the exchange rates prevailing at the dates of the transactions.
 Monetary items denominated in foreign currencies are translated at the rate prevailing at the balance sheet date.
 Foreign exchange gains and losses resulting from the settlement of such transactions are recognised in the income statement.
-Non-monetary items measured at fair value are translated at the exchange rate at the date of valuation.
+Nonmonetary items measured at fair value are translated at the exchange rate at the date of valuation.
 Where these are held at fair value through the income statement, exchange differences are reported as part of the fair value gain or loss.

-1.16 Cash and cash equivalents
+1.14 Cash and cash equivalents

-For the purposes of the cash flow statement, cash and cash equivalents comprise loans and advances to banks, and financial assets at fair value through other comprehensive income or available-for-sale securities with less than three months' maturity from the date of acquisition that are readily convertible to known amounts of cash and are subject to an insignificant risk of change in value.
+For the purposes of the cash flow statement, cash and cash equivalents comprise balances with less than three months' maturity from the date of acquisition.